OsmosysSoftware/dotnet-foundation/docs/api-documentation.md

 Allows the user to login into the portal and receive the auth token from the API.
 Requires the user email and password values.

-**User Login Flow**
+#### User Login Flow

 Here is a step-by-step breakdown of the user login flow:

-1. **Client-Side Request:**
+1. **Client-Side Request**

-   - The client sends a login request to the server.
+   The client sends a login request to the server.

-2. **AuthenticationController Handling:**
+2. **AuthenticationController Handling**

-   - The `AuthenticationController` captures the login request through the `POST /login` endpoint.
+   The `AuthenticationController` captures the login request through the `POST /login` endpoint.

-3. **Service Delegation:**
+3. **Service Delegation**

-   - The `AuthenticationController` delegates the login process to the `AuthenticationService`.
+   The `AuthenticationController` delegates the login process to the `AuthenticationService`.

-4. **AuthenticationService Processing:**
+4. **AuthenticationService Processing**

-   - The `AuthenticationService` is responsible for processing the login request.
-   - It interacts with the `UserRepository` to verify user credentials.
+   The `AuthenticationService` is responsible for processing the login request.
+It interacts with the `UserRepository` to verify user credentials.

-5. **UserRepository Database Interaction:**
+5. **UserRepository Database Interaction**

-   - The `UserRepository` interacts with the database (Entity Framework) to:
+   The `UserRepository` interacts with the database to:

    - Utilize `PasswordSignInAsync` function for password validation provided by `SignInManager` component of Asp.Net Identity.
    - Retrieve user details using `UserManager` function's provided by Asp.Net Identity.

-6. **JWT Token Generation:**
+6. **JWT Token Generation**

-   - Upon successful login, the `AuthenticationService` generates a JWT token using user information.
+   Upon successful login, the `AuthenticationService` generates a JWT token using user information.

-7. **Response to Client:**
+7. **Response to Client**

-   - The `AuthenticationController` responds to the client with the generated JWT token.
+   The `AuthenticationController` responds to the client with the generated JWT token.

-8. **ASP.NET Identity Components Involved:**
-   - `IdentityApplicationUser`: Represents the user entity in the Identity system.
-   - `SignInManager<IdentityApplicationUser>`: Manages sign-in functionality.
-   - `UserManager<IdentityApplicationUser>`: Manages user-related operations.
-   - `JwtSecurityToken`: Represents a JWT token.

 The user login flow involves the client sending a login request, which is handled by the `AuthenticationController`.
 The controller delegates the login process to the `AuthenticationService`, and the user credentials are verified by interacting with the `UserRepository`.
 If successful, a JWT token is generated and sent back to the client.
 This flow ensures a secure and structured user login process, utilizing key components provided by ASP.NET Identity and Entity Framework.

-**Database Table**
+#### Database Table Involved

 Asp.Net User Table
 ![Asp.Net User Table](./images/db_table_aspnetusers.png)